alainrk/cashout/README.md

 ## Database Management

-HappyPoor uses a version-based migration system to manage database schema changes.
+Cashout uses a version-based migration system to manage database schema changes.

 Use the following commands to manage database migrations: